There are many instances where chainsaws and bees are going to be working in the same vicinity.

 Is it safe to do so?
 Is there anything you should know before getting started?

-Here is a collection of frequently asked questions from whether or not you should use a saw near a hive to how to get bees out of a log!
+Here is a collection of frequently asked questions about bees and chainsaws, from whether or not you should use a saw near a hive to how to get bees out of a log!

 Bees And Chainsaws